sedol1339/files/abstracts.md

     - 3) Finally, the converged layers lie on or very close to the Information Bottleneck (IB) theoretical bound
     - This provides a new explanation for the computational benefit of the hidden layers

-Smith, L. N., & Topin, N. (2017).
+#training Smith, L. N., & Topin, N. (2017).
 Exploring loss function topology with cyclical learning rates. arXiv, 1702.04283.
 Retrieved from https://arxiv.org/abs/1702.04283v1

     - We apply Cyclical Learning Rates (CLR) and linear network interpolation between checkpoints, and observe counterintuitive increases and decreases in training loss and instances of rapid training
     - Cyclical Learning Rates can produce greater testing accuracy than traditional training

-Smith, L. N., & Topin, N. (2017).
+#training Smith, L. N., & Topin, N. (2017).
 Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates. arXiv, 1708.07120.
 Retrieved from https://arxiv.org/abs/1708.07120v3

     - We describe "super-convergence", where CNNs can be trained an order of magnitude faster than with standard methods
     - We train NNs with one LR cycle and a large maximum LR